Office of the Secretary of Transportation, DOT.

-The Consolidated Appropriations Act, 2019 (Pub.
-L. 116-6, February 15, 2019) (“FY 2019 Appropriations Act”) appropriated $900 million to be awarded by the Department of Transportation (“DOT”) for National Infrastructure Investments.
-Since this program was created, $7.1 billion has been awarded for capital investments in surface transportation infrastructure over ten rounds of competitive grants.
+The Further Consolidated Appropriations Act, 2020 (Pub.
+L. 116-94, December 20, 2019) (“FY 2020 Appropriations Act”) appropriated $1 billion to be awarded by the Department of Transportation (“DOT”) for National Infrastructure Investments.
+Since this program was created, $8 billion has been awarded for capital investments in surface transportation infrastructure over eleven rounds of competitive grants.
 Throughout the program, these discretionary grant awards have supported projects that have a significant local or regional impact.

-Like the FY 2017 TIGER program, the FY 2019 BUILD program will also give special consideration to projects which emphasize improved access to reliable, safe, and affordable transportation for communities in rural areas, such as projects that improve infrastructure condition, address public health and safety, promote regional connectivity or facilitate economic growth or competitiveness.
-Such projects may concurrently invest in broadband to better facilitate productivity, including through the U.S. Department of Agriculture's ReConnect Loan and Grant program, and help rural citizens access opportunities, or promote energy independence to help deliver significant local or regional economic benefit.
+Like the FY 2017 TIGER program, the FY 2020 BUILD program will also give special consideration to projects which emphasize improved access to reliable, safe, and affordable transportation for communities in rural areas, such as projects that improve infrastructure condition, address public health and safety, promote regional connectivity or facilitate economic growth or competitiveness.
+Consistent with DOT's R.O.U.T.E.S. initiative, DOT seeks rural projects that address deteriorating conditions and disproportionately high fatality rates on rural transportation infrastructure.
+Such projects may concurrently invest in broadband to better facilitate productivity and help rural citizens access opportunities, or promote energy independence to help deliver significant local or regional economic benefit.

 B. Federal Award Information